kyma-project/community/guidelines/content-guidelines/02-diagrams.md

 Always add an alternative text that concisely describes the content or function of the diagram you are referring to.
 The alt text:

-- Helps to maintain accessibility for every visitor (including people with vision impairments).
+- Helps to maintain accessibility for every visitor, including people with vision impairments.
 - Appears in place of a diagram if it fails to load.
 - Improves the SEO of the website by enabling crawlers to index the diagram contents better.